-There is only one salvation in life, only one thing that gives us hope, and it is not land or descendants.
+There is one salvation in life, one thing that gives us hope; and it is not land or descendants.
 And it is not a legal standing of righteousness, or some kind of legal transaction that gives us hope.
-The only true salvation in life is relationship.
+The true salvation in life is relationship.
 To believe in God is to be given relationship.
-Abraham believed God; and, thus, he was given relationship.
+My interpretation of Genesis 15:6 is that Abraham believed God; and, thus, he was given relationship.

 Even people with no children at all can teach us much about relationship.
-That is what Harper Lee, who never had children, taught us in her book, To Kill A Mockingbird.
+That is what Harper Lee, who never had children, taught us in her book, "To Kill A Mockingbird."
 She taught us right relationship.
 In the 1962 movie version of that book, Atticus Finch tells his daughter Scout this, "I wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand.
-It's when you know you're licked before you begin but you begin anyway and you see through it not matter what."
+It's when you know you're licked before you begin but you begin anyway and you see it through no matter what."

 Abraham believed God even when he knew he was licked, that he was too old, that he was hopeless.
 It is his belief, his faith, that continues after him.
-That's why Saint Paul, in his Epistle to the Romans, could say that every person of faith is a child of Abraham, whether that person is blood-related to Abraham or not.
+That's why Saint Paul, in his Epistle to the Romans, could say that every person of faith is a child of Abraham, whether that person is blood-related to Abraham or not, whether that person is religion-related to Abraham or not!

 Abraham's contribution to God's kingdom is not the children he sired; it is the faith he chose.
 Those who believe like Abraham, even when life looks hopeless, are the descendants of Abraham.
 The rituals that genuinely commemorate that event are those that draw us closer to God, and those that draw us closer to each other.
 The rituals of true holiness are those that remind us of relationship.